 SoC Builder names the report

-and saves it in the project folder.
+html subfolder of the project folder.
 The report contains

 an overview section with information about the model, project folder, and generated

-address map of registers and memory
+address map of registers and memory blocks.

 To generate a bitstream for your FPGA design and a compiled executable for your software, click Build.